aguscsc/Bidirectional-Buck-DC-DC-converter/README.md

 ### Powering the circuit
 Check the waveforms of the inductor current and output voltage, ideally you should be looking at two saw-like waves with minimal ripple.
 ![testing](pics/oscilloscoping.jpg)
-Once you have ensured the inductor current and the output voltage have satisfied your need you can proceed to measure the converters effiency for each mode.
+Once you have ensured the inductor current and the output voltage have satisfied your needs you can proceed to measure the converters effiency for each mode.
 ### Efficiency
 TODO
 ## ✅ TODO